WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 | ----- | ---- | ----------- |
 | count | `varuint32` | count of data segments in `Data` section |

-It is a validation error if `count` is not equal to the number of data segments in the `Data` section.
-It is also a validation error if the `DataCount` section is omitted and a `memory.init` or `data.drop` instruction is used.
+The binary is malformed if `count` is not equal to the number of data segments in the `Data` section.
+The binary is also malformed if the `DataCount` section is omitted and a `memory.init` or `data.drop` instruction is used.